jnoller/sisyphus/README.md

 > sisyphus upload --help
 Usage: sisyphus upload [OPTIONS]

-  Upload build packages to anaconda.org.
+  Upload built packages on the remote host to anaconda.org.

 Options:
   -H, --host TEXT                 IP or FQDN of the build host.  [required]